 Those blades, along with a big-time 1,800-watt motor in a hefty blender with a sleek design, delivered high marks on all of our tests, turning out creamy smoothies, perfectly blended hot soups, and such delicately crushed ice that we decided to declare every evening from here on out boozy slushie night.

 At 22 pounds, it’s heavy and durable.
 The model also gets points for its ease of use.
-Preset buttons include pulse/ice crush, smoothie, green smoothie, frozen dessert, soup, clean and timer.
+Preset buttons include pulse/ice crush, smoothie and green smoothie (also making it the best blender for smoothies), frozen dessert, soup, clean and timer.
 There’s an on/off and pause/cancel button and a manual dial with 12 speed settings including pause, stir, mix, chop, blend, puree and mill and hot soup.
-An LCD screen gives you a digital display readout, and, in your box, you’ll find a tamper, scraper and hardcover cookbook.
+An LCD screen gives you a digital display readout, and, in the box, you’ll find a tamper, scraper and hardcover cookbook.

-The Super Q was second only to the Vitamix models in every category — and though you’re saving $130 compared to the best Vitamix we tested, you’re not sacrificing a whole lot.
-We were especially impressed with the hot soup setting (there’s a six-minute automatic shutoff limit) and we recommend asking Santa for the Vac Q attachment ($99.99; amazon.com) in your stocking.
+The Super Q was second only to the Vitamix models in every category — and though you’re saving $130 compared with the best Vitamix we tested, you’re not sacrificing a whole lot.
+We were especially impressed with the hot soup setting (there’s a six-minute automatic shutoff limit) and we recommendthe Vac Q attachment ($99.95; amazon.com).
 It’s a pricey little gadget, but when you pop the vacuum pump on the lid, it sucks any air pockets out of the jug, resulting in an extra-creamy, smooth and rich blend.

-The Breville Smart Q has a sleek and modern stainless steel design, presets that allow you to be hands-free, makes thick and creamy hot soups we’re still dreaming about and has an 1,800-watt motor.
-This high-performance blender isn’t cheap, either, but it simply rose above nearly all its contenders.
+The Breville Smart Q has a sleek and modern stainless steel design and presets that allow you to be hands-free, makes thick and creamy hot soups we’re still dreaming about, and has an 1,800-watt motor.
+This high-performance blender isn’t cheap, either, but it simply rose above nearly all other contenders.

-But back to our praise for the overall winner: We oohed and aahed at the Venturist’s ability to deliver extra-silky soups and smoothies — no fruit seeds or flecks of greens or herbs to get stuck in your teeth, no tiny hunks of ice, no bits of stringy celery.
+But back to our praise for the overall winner: We oohed and aahed at the Venturist’s ability to deliver extra-silky soups and smoothies — no fruit seeds or flecks of leafy greens or herbs to get stuck in your teeth, no tiny hunks of ice, no bits of stringy celery, no clumps in protein shakes.
 True, you’ll want to take the time to swap in the 8-ounce cup when blending up a small amount of peanuts into peanut butter (trust us, you’ll get much better results).
 And the 20-ounce cup is probably better for making a single smoothie.
 And, yeah, you’ll need room in your cupboards to store all your new accessories.
 But if you take the plunge and decide to invest in this expensive, but fabulous blender?
-We promise your cost-per-use will make it an easy purchase to justify.
+We promise your cost per use will make it an easy purchase to justify.
 Money-saving tip: Find a refurbished model on Amazon for $449.95.

-Make no mistake: This model that combines crazy horsepower with Bluetooth technology, along with a great range of container sizes, tools and more, costs a lot.
+Make no mistake: This model, which combines crazy horsepower with Bluetooth technology along with a great range of container sizes, tools and more, costs a lot.
 Like, a lot.
 But if you use a blender daily, it’s worth saving your pennies for this Cadillac of kitchen appliances.

-The budget pick: Ninja Professional Plus Blender with Auto-iQ ($89.99; amazon.com)
+Best budget blender: Ninja Professional Plus Blender with Auto-iQ ($99.99; amazon.com)

-At just under $100, it doesn’t carry the oomph of the high-performance models we tested.
-And, true, $90 isn’t what we would call “cheap,” but models in the under $40 range typically have much lower motor power, and, therefore, just don’t perform at the same caliber as a machine like this one that boats 1,100 watts of motor power.
+It doesn’t carry the oomph of the high-performance models we tested.
+But the affordable blender models in the under-$40 range typically have much lower motor power, and therefore just don’t perform at the same caliber as a machine, like this one, that boasts 1,100 watts of motor power.